MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 > [!IMPORTANT]
 > Microsoft recommends always creating a separate submission for each of your Extension INFs, and a separate submission containing only your base driver submission.
 Publishing your base driver and Extension INFs in a single submission will cause the following issues:
-> * All shipping labels will be classified and evaluated as “Extension Drivers” by The Hardware Dev Center Dashboard.
+> * All shipping labels will be classified and evaluated as "Extension Drivers" by The Hardware Dev Center Dashboard.
 > * After being published to Windows Update, users may be forced to download your driver packages multiple times: Once when the base driver is installed, and again for each applicable extension that PnP detects.

 ### Creating a submission package